yesvivian/animacy/README.md

-This depository contains the code used for extraction of embeddings and derivation of animacy scores in Li (2025).
+This repository contains the code used for extraction of embeddings and derivation of animacy scores in Li (2025).

 The `.txt` files are input files.
 The Python script will output 10 `.txt` files: 2 containing unit vectors and 8 documenting animacy projections.